IUREDCap/redcap-etl-module/dependencies/iu-redcap/redcap-etl/docs/DeveloperGuide.md

         ./bin/config_check.php tests/config/visits.ini

-You now need to run the web script installation script to install a web script that will handle DETs (Data Entry Triggers) from REDCap.
-The DET will be simulated, so you won't actually need to set this up in your REDCap configuration project as you normally would in a production installation.

-To install the web script, from the top-level directory of your REDCap-ETL installation, run the install_web_scripts.php script, for example:

-        ./bin/install_web_scripts.php -c tests/config -w /var/www/html

-Notes:

-* You may need to run the command as:
-  `php ./bin/install_web_script.php ...`
-* `/var/www/html` represents the directory from which your web server serves pages.
-Change this if your actual directory is different.
-* Make sure that the `web_script_url` property in the tests/config/visits.ini configuration file is set to a value that corresponds to the directory where the web script is installed
-* The owner of your web server process must be able to read from your REDCap-ETL installation directory.
-* If you don't have permission to write to the web directory, you may need to run the command as

-      `sudo ./bin/install_web_scripts.php ...`

 After the above steps have been completed successfully, you should be able to run the system tests by executing the following command